Jayboy628/cloud_transform_dbt/README.md

 <!-- ABOUT THE PROJECT -->
 # ETL with DBT:  `Data Transform`

 `Data Warehouse:`AWS bicycle company has many locations in various parts of the world.
-However, their Transactional System (CRM Database) data are stored locally but more importantly the systems are not cross integrated.
-Another issue is that the CRM is not coordinated with online purchase thus led to following questions below
+However, their Transactional System data is stored locally, and as a result is not cross integrated.
+Another issue is that the CRM is not coordinated with online purchases.
+As a result, faulty reports are generated.
+The following are some of the questions asked by `users`

 ![header](images/logo.png)